BioinformaticsToolsmith/EnhancerTracker/README.md

 TripletConfidenceGenerator.ipynb:

 An interactive jupyter notebook that selects similar triplets based on confidence and saves to FASTA files.
+Outputs triplet permutations or non-permutated triplets.
+A region of two different sizes from the human genome are centered around the third part of a triplet.
+Triplet permutations use a 10,000 bp region and non-permutated triplets use a 100,000 bp region.

+## Tool

+EnhancerTrackerTool Directory:
+Contains the necessary files to run our tool EnhancerTracker.

+### Triplet Permutations (10,000 bp region):

+EnhancerTracker_10000.py:
+Our tool EnhancerTracker.
+Takes in a triplet permutation generated from TripletConfidenceGenerator.ipynb.
+Outputs predicted enhancer regions, confidence scores for regions, and segment regions for each window size.

+plotmulticonfidence_10000.py:
+Generates a graph of graphs from the predicted enhancer regions and its window size generated from EnhancerTracker using a 10,000 bp region.

+generate_overlap_seq_10000.py:
+Takes the enhancer regions from EnhancerTracker and intersects them with the FANTOM5 CAGE dataset using bedtools~(https://bedtools.readthedocs.io/en/latest/).
+Used for our case study.

+### Non-Permutated Triplets (100,000 bp region):

+EnhancerTracker_100000.py:
+Our tool EnhancerTracker.
+Takes in a non-permutated triplet generated from TripletConfidenceGenerator.ipynb.
+Outputs predicted enhancer regions, confidence scores for regions, and segment regions for each window size.

+plotmulticonfidence_100000.py:
+Generates a graph of graphs from the predicted enhancer regions and its window size generated from EnhancerTracker using a 100,000 bp region.

+generate_overlap_seq_100000.py:
+Takes the enhancer regions from EnhancerTracker and intersects them with the FANTOM5 CAGE dataset using bedtools~(https://bedtools.readthedocs.io/en/latest/).
+Used for our case stufy.

 ## Requirements
 Download FANTOM5 dataset https://zenodo.org/record/556775